isel-leic-pdm/2324i/LEIC51D/outline.md

 * Goal: Implement the project's screens containing lists
 * Project: (Option C) Implement the screen for displaying the global ranking.
 This includes the implementation of the service used for interaction with the API.
 Do not forget the automatic tests.
 * Project: (Option B) Implement the screen for displaying the list of favorite games.
 Use a fake implementation of the service used for interaction with Firestore.
 Do not forget the automatic tests.

+## Week 9
+### 06/11/2023 - Considerations on software design in Android: coding session
+* Building the Tic-Tac-Toe application
+  * Specifying the application's User eXperience (UX)
+    * Identifying the application's screens and their purpose
+    * Specifying the application's navigation graph
+  * Identification of the main elements of the solution
+    * Domain data (immutable)
+    * Domain operations (pure functions)
+    * Presentation state (hosted on the view model)
+    * Application state
+      * Local to the screen (hosted on the view model)
+      * Global to the application (hosted on the Application class)
+* Building the application, tests first
+  * Automated tests as a means of specifying the application's behaviour

+Video lecture (in Portuguese): (__coming soon__)

+### 10/11/2023 - Practical class
+* Goal: Implement the project's screens that collect data from the user and store it in the application's state
+* Project: (Option C) To implement the screen for collecting user credentials (username and password) using a fake repository implementation that will contain the user token resulting from the login procedure.
+Modify the remaining screens to make use of this repository.
+Next week we will replace the fake implementation with a real one, using the DataStore API.
+Do not forget the automatic tests.
+* Project: (Option B) To implement the screen for collecting user information (nickname and motto) using a fake repository implementation that contains this information.
+Modify the remaining screens to make use of this repository.
+Next week we will replace the fake implementation with a real one, using the DataStore API.